-Taroudannt (also spelled Taroudant) is sometimes called ‘Little Marrakesh’, but that description doesn’t do the Souss Valley trading centre justice.
-Hidden by magnificent red-mud walls, and with the snowcapped peaks of the High Atlas beckoning beyond, Taroudannt’s souqs and squares have a healthy sprinkling of Maghrebi mystique.
+Taroudant (also spelled Taroudannt) is sometimes called "Little Marrakesh," but that description doesn’t do the Souss Valley trading center justice.
+Hidden by magnificent red-mud walls, and with the snowcapped peaks of the High Atlas beckoning beyond, Taroudant’s souqs and squares have a healthy sprinkling of Maghrebi mystique.
 Yet it is also a practical place, a market town where Berbers trade the produce of the rich and fertile Oued Souss plain.

 There aren’t any must-see sights.
 Instead, the medina is a place to stroll and linger.
 The two souqs are well worth a browse, more laid-back than Marrakesh, but with an atmosphere of activity that is missing in Agadir.
 With the little-explored western High Atlas, the Anti Atlas and the coast all nearby, the town makes a good base for trekking and activities.
 Just 65km inland from Al Massira Airport, it is a more atmospheric staging post to/from the airport than Agadir.